mmzeeman/hedgy/README.md

 export all of the functions named in the return values of the `content_types_provided` and `content_types_accepted` functions.

-The core logic of elli_machine is created with DRAKON, a visual language for specifications from the Russian space program.
+The core logic of hedgy is created with DRAKON, a visual language for specifications from the Russian space program.
 DRAKON is used for capturing requirements and building software that controls spacecraft.